melissa7766/habit-tracker/README.md

+# Simple Habit Tracker

+Built using react and vite.

+## What I learned
+- React state with useState and useEffect
+- Controlled components and derived state
+- localStorage for persistence
+- Component composition

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.